openframeworks/ofSite/_documentation/3d/ofConePrimitive.markdown

 ##Description

 The ofConePrimitive allows you to create a 3D cone.
-Note this:

 Like all primitives it allows you to set the size, draw it, set positions, etc, as a simple example:

 ~~~~{.cpp}